Pushing the frontiers of science and medicine

 August 30, 2024

-Since 2023, Griffin Catalyst has announced transformative gifts to three major health care institutions in Miami.
-Taken together, the support—totaling $125 million—represents an investment in the future of medical care and research in South Florida.
+Since 2023, Griffin Catalyst has made transformative gifts to major health care institutions in Miami.
+Taken together, the support, totaling $150 million, represents an investment in the future of medical care and research in South Florida, allowing these institutions to recruit some of the best health-care professionals in the country, and propelling the region’s future.

 June 17, 2025